mtortonesi/sisfc/README.md

 to be integrated within automated tools that implement a continuous optimization framework (for instance, built on top of our [mhl metaheuristics library](https://github.com/mtortonesi/ruby-mhl)).

+## References

+This simulator (more precisely an earlier version of it) was used in the following research papers:

+1. L. Foschini, M. Tortonesi, "Adaptive and Business-driven Service Placement in Federated Cloud Computing Environments", in Proceedings of the 8th IFIP/IEEE International Workshop on Business-driven IT Management (BDIM 2013), 27 May 2013, Ghent, Belgium.

+2. G. Grabarnik, L. Shwartz, M. Tortonesi, "Business-Driven Optimization of Component Placement for Complex Services in Federated Clouds", to appear in Proceedings of the 14th IEEE/IFIP Network Operations and Management Symposium (NOMS 2014) - Mini-conference track, 5-9 May 2014, Krakow, Poland.

+Please, consider citing some of these papers if you find this simulator useful for your research.

+## Acknowledgements

+The research work that led to the development of SISFC was supported in part by the [DICET - INMOTO - ORganization of Cultural HEritage for Smart Tourism and Real-time Accessibility (OR.C.HE.S.T.R.A.)](http://www.ponrec.it/open-data/progetti/scheda-progetto?ProgettoID=5835) project, funded by the Italian Ministry of University and Research on Axis II of the National operative programme (PON) for Research and Competitiveness 2007-13 within the call 'Smart Cities and Communities and Social Innovation' (D.D. n.84/Ric., 2 March 2012).